azarketa/Thermodynamics-theoretical-pills/source/02_Magnitudes_and_properties.md

 From the **macroscopic** standpoint, temperature is a **state variable** that indicates the degree of thermal equilibrium between systems.

-::::{admonition} Important: intensive nature of temperature
-:class: warning
-Unlike extensive quantities such as mass or energy, **temperature is an intensive property** — it does not add up.
+::::{warning} Important: intensive nature of temperature Unlike extensive quantities such as mass or energy, **temperature is an intensive property** — it does not add up.
 Combining two bodies of water at $100\ ^\circ\text{C}$ does not yield $200\ ^\circ\text{C}$; the final temperature lies between them, depending on heat capacities and masses.

 The figure below illustrates the difference between extensive and intensive properties when combining two systems ($A$ and $B$) which, before joining, show their own masses, volumes, temperatures and pressures.
 The extensiveness of mass and volume allows to sum them up for getting the mass and volume of the combined system.
 However, such an additivity is not applicable to temperature and pressure, due to the intensive nature of those magnitudes.